bradford415/CALM/README.md

 select=1:ncpus=4:mem=16gb:ngpus=1:gpu_model=p100:interconnect=fdr,walltime=2:00:00
 ```

 Next, change the virtual environment being used.
-The default environement is 'myenv'.
+The default environment is 'myenv'.
 Change the line below to use the virtual env you created or modified.
 ```
 source activate myenv
 ```